-But importantly, policymakers will need to go beyond traditional labour market policies to address the challenge ahead.
+Policymakers will need to go beyond traditional labour market policies to address the challenge ahead

-Perhaps somewhat paradoxically, they will need to learn how to leverage AI effectively to create a resilient, dynamic, and inclusive workforce.
-In other words, to maximise AI's benefits and mitigate AI's associated risks - governments must use AI.
+Perhaps somewhat paradoxically, they will need to learn how to leverage Al effectively to create a resilient, dynamic, and inclusive workforce.
+In other words, to maximise Al's benefits and mitigate Al's associated risks-governments must use Al.

-The proactive approach - leveraging AI for policy personalisation
+The proactive approach-leveraging AI for policy personalisation